 The Modular Structure

-The Advantages of Having an Effective Organization Structure
+The Advantages of an Effective Organizational Structure

 - It allows an organization to grow.

-- It allows employees to enhance their skills.
+- Encourages employees to enhance their skills.

 - It makes the decision-making process efficient, smoother, and faster.

-- It facilitates specialization of employees.
+- Facilitates the specialization of employees.

-- Better control and utilization of resources.
+- It enables better control and use of resources.

-- It establishes a proper reporting system.
+- Establishes a proper reporting system.

-- It allows employees to perform better.
+- Allows employees to perform better.

-- It helps identify clear roles and responsibilities.
+- Identify clear roles and responsibilities.